virtualsquare/virtualsquare.github.io/ideas/ioth.md

 Because people are interested in services, it does not matter which computer is currently hosting that service.

-dsing IP addresses assigned to hardware network controllers is as obsolete as using telephone fixed lines.
+Using IP addresses assigned to hardware network controllers is as obsolete as using telephone fixed lines.
-Portable phones are very convenient because they _address_ people, fixed line _point_ to geographical places.
+Portable phones are very convenient because they _address_ people, fixed lines _point_ to geographical places.

 how
 ----
-processes (or groups of processes) must have their own netowrking support.
+processes (or groups of processes) must have their own networking support.
 There are two methods: kernel provided namespaces or networking stacks implemented as user-space libraries.

 where